Russian Special Forces actively participated in the second liberation of Palmyra from ISIS

 “The city has been completely liberated.
 Syrian government troops have taken the dominant terrain to the north and south of Palmyra and are advancing eastward,” Rudskoi added.

 Syrian combat engineers trained by the Russians are now de-mining the ancient city.

 According to Rudskoy, 1,000 ISIS members were killed and wounded, nineteen main battle tanks, 37 armored vehicles, 98 pickups armed with heavy weaponry,and over 100 cars were destroyed.

-Posted by Jim W. Dean, Managing Editor on March 3, 2017, With 2531 Reads Filed under Military.
+Posted by Jim W. Dean, Managing Editor on March 3, 2017, With 2558 Reads Filed under Military.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.